-- 1. The node can be reached directly for all transmissions; or - 2.
-The node can be reached directly for non-ARQ transmission only; or - 3.
-The preferred data relay node to be used for other communication. - 4.
-Transmission speed.
+- 1. A choice of one of the following two connectivity options: - a.
+The node can be reached directly for all transmissions; or - b.
+The node can be reached directly for non-ARQ transmission only; - 2.
+For nodes other than 1a, the preferred data relay node to be used for other communication. - 3.
+Maximum transmission speed to be used for transmission to the node. - a.
+Speed for direct transmission - b.
+Speed for transmission to the data relay node (for nodes other than 1a)

-The first two can be determined directly from the connectivity table, and when there is direct communication this supplies the transmission speed.
+Nodes with status 1a or 1b can determined directly from the connectivity table, and which also supplies the direct transmission speed.
 For nodes that cannot be reached directly, the adjacency matrix can be used to determine the best data relay node.
 For each directly connected node, the adjacency matrix can be used to determine paths to nodes directly connected to these nodes.
 This can be done iteratively to determine the distance to each node, and a set of paths to each node.

 Where several directly connected nodes can act as the data relay node, one of them needs to be chosen for the next hop table.
-The usual choice of the preferred data relay node is the one that is expected to receive the token next (which is straightforward to determine from a stable TOL), which will usually minimize transfer time.
+The usual choice of the preferred data relay node is the one that is expected to receive the token next, which will usually minimize transfer time.
 The transmission speeds of each link may be considered, and it may be preferable to choose a data relay node that leads to faster transmissions on each hop.
-Note that the next hop table must be recalculated whenever the TOL or receive table data changes.
+Note that the next hop table must be recalculated whenever receive table data changes.

-The adjacency matrix is used to communicate to the DTS and CAS layers of STANAG 5066, which nodes can be accessed directly, and which nodes need to be relayed.
-This also implicitly identifies nodes that cannot be reached.
+The next hop table is used to communicate to the DTS and CAS layers of STANAG 5066, which nodes can be accessed directly, and which nodes need to be relayed.